Pen: History

-A copper nib was found in the ruins of Pompeii, showing that metal nibs were used in the year 79.
-There is also a reference to 'a silver pen to carry ink in', in Samuel Pepys' diary for August 1663.
+Metal pens were produced in the Roman Empire and examples have been found at several sites, most notably Pompeii, where specimens now kept in the Naples Archaeological Museum demonstrate their use before the eruption of 79 CE.
+Another example, a Romano‑British copper‑alloy pen with a conical body and a slit forming two tines, is held in the British Museum.
+There is a reference to 'a silver pen to carry ink in', in Samuel Pepys' diary for August 1663.
 'New invented' metal pens are advertised in The Times in 1792.
 (Note: The advertisement implies metal nibs had been in use for some years, but had not been generally accepted due to lack of flexibility and tendency to rust.
 It refers to 'Ivory Handles' with 'Gold Silver or Steel Pens to each', and says that 'new pens may be fitted in at pleasure', indicating that only the nibs were metal.
 It also claims the pens have 'well-tempered Elasticity' and that the 'Steel Points' are treated to be rustproof, rust being 'a circumstance that has been long and universally complained of in this article'.)
 A metal pen point was patented in 1803, but the patent was not commercially exploited.
 A patent for the manufacture of metal pens was advertised for sale by Bryan Donkin in 1811.
 (Note: He offered the patent, which had an unexpired term of 11 years, for sale together with the 'utensils peculiarly adapted to the manufacturing' of the metal pens.)
 John Mitchell of Birmingham started to mass-produce pens with metal nibs in 1822, and after that, the quality of steel nibs improved enough so that dip pens with metal nibs came into general use.
 (Note: In 1832 a woman accused of stealing a silver pen from a London shop said in her defence that she had 'one of the common metal pens' with her:)